 What Are The Benefits Of Echinacea?

-Echinacea can prevent blood sugar spikes and keep the glucose levels under control in diabetic and prediabetic individuals (2).
+Echinacea can prevent blood sugar spikes and keep the glucose levels under control in diabetic and prediabetic individuals (4).
 And in case you are hypoglycemic, it can also keep your blood sugar levels from plummeting.
-Taking echinacea tea or popping in the supplement can be a great way to treat diabetes (on top of the conventional medications).
+Taking echinacea tea or popping in the supplement may aid diabetes treatment (on top of the conventional medications).

 3. Fights Inflammation

-One Canadian study tells us how regular intake of echinacea can fight inflammation (3).
-Other studies also show that echinacea can help treat uveitis, a form of eye inflammation.
+One Canadian study tells us how regular intake of echinacea can fight inflammation (5).
+Other studies also show that echinacea can help improve uveitis, a form of eye inflammation.
 Even people who have inflammatory arthritis can benefit from consuming echinacea tea.

 However, we need more research in this regard.
 So, do consult your doctor before using echinacea for this purpose.